Winipedia/pyrig/docs/ci-cd.md

 ## Automatic Version and Dependency Management

-A notable property of the pipeline is that **dependency upgrades happen inside CI** in the health check stage, not as a manual developer step.
-The health check stage runs `uv lock --upgrade` to pull the latest dependency versions within declared constraints, stages the result, and carries it forward.
-This ensures your project is always up to date and secure without any manual effort.
+A notable property of the pipeline is that **dependency upgrades happen inside CI** in the health check stage.
+It runs `uv lock --upgrade` to pull the latest dependency versions within declared constraints.
+This ensures your project catches problems caused by new versions in the dependencies early.
 If you need specific versions of packages you need to pin them in `pyproject.toml` to prevent it from being updated by the pipeline.